Here in this guide you are going to learn about the Best iPhone Video Settings and How to Change It for High Quality Shooting.

 It's pretty easy to change the video quality settings on iPhone, whether you need a standard 720 30fps recording, 4k UHD footage at up to 60fps , or slow motion video.
 The most challenging and the trickiest part is that how to select it properly.
 720p, 1080p, 4K, 30fps, or 60fps, what resolution or frame rate should you choose?
 How to get the highest quality videos on iPhone?
 Is 1080p 240fps the best option for Slo-mo?
 What's the best iPhone setting for Instagram, Facebook, Whatsapp, and the like?
-Take a look at the quick guide below that includes some of the basic information about video recording settings on iPhone.
+Take a look at the quick guide below that includes some basic information about video recording settings on iPhone.

 It depends upon your own use case.
 Higher frame rate means smoother motion.
 60FPS is better if you want smoother Ultra HD images.
 The disadvantage of setting your iPhone to record video at 4K UHD 60fps is that it requires more light.
 30fps is a good choice when you want to upload your iPhone 4K UHD footages to YouTube, Facebook, Instagram, or any other social networking site.
 Videos captured at 24fps are cinematic.
 In fact, we can't see much difference between 4K 24 fps and 4K 30fps.